brvollino/brvollino.github.io/_posts/2019-08-04-improve-gnome-notifications.md

 If you've never installed Gnome extensions before, you may usually install them from your distro package repositories, or directly from the Gnome website.

-I like installing them from the website, because there are only a few extensions in my distro default repositories, and there they are usually outdated.
-If you want to to the same, you'll have to  install the Gnome extension integratinos for your browser.
+I prefer installing them from the website, because there are only a few extensions in my distro default repositories, and they are usually outdated.
+If you want to do the same, you'll have to setup the Gnome extension's integration for your browser.

-1. If you're using a Debian base distro and Chrome, you must ```sudo apt-get install chrome-gnome-shell```
+1. If you're using a Debian based distro and Chrome, you must ```sudo apt-get install chrome-gnome-shell```
 2. But if you're using a Debian based distro and Firefox, you must ```sudo apt-get install chrome-gnome-shell``` AND install the [GNOME Shell integration plugin][gnome-shell-integration]
 3. And if, perhaps, you're using anything else, I wish you the best of luck.

-Now you can go to the [Gnome extensions website](https://extensions.gnome.org/).
-If you use GNome Gnome in multiple computers, you probably want to create a Gnome account now, so you can synchronize your installed extensions.
+You can go to the [Gnome extensions website](https://extensions.gnome.org/) now.
+If you use Gnome in multiple computers, you probably want to create a Gnome account now, so you can synchronize your installed extensions.

-Finally, let's fix the damn notifications, right?
+Now let's fix the damn notifications, right?
 Hell yeah.

 Install the [Notification Center](https://extensions.gnome.org/extension/1526/notification-centerselenium-h/) extension, so you will have a nice bell icon in your top bar if you have any unread notifications, and will get a dot indicator every time you have new unread messages.

-Finally, install the [Grown up notifications](https://extensions.gnome.org/extension/1335/grown-up-notifications/) extension, so Slack will stop deleting its notifications and then they will stop disappearing.
+Finally, install the [Grown up notifications](https://extensions.gnome.org/extension/1335/grown-up-notifications/) extension, so Slack will stop deleting its own notifications and they will stop disappearing from your notification area.
 I had to restart my computer to get this one working.

-Congratulations, you're the brand new owner of a beautiful notification center in your Gnome 3 desktop.
+That's all, congratulations, you're the brand new owner of a beautiful notification center in your Gnome 3 desktop.

 [gnome-shell-integration]: https://addons.mozilla.org/en-US/firefox/addon/gnome-shell-integration/
 [github]: https://github.com/